Design and Evaluate Recomposited OR-AND-XOR-PUF: Background

-Rührmair \textit{et al.} \cite{ruhrmair2010modeling} have shown that the RPROP gradient descent algorithm is the most effective method for LR attack on PUFs.
-Johannes Tobisch and Georg T. Becker~\cite{tobisch2015scaling} have later shown that when the stage of $l$-XOR-APUF is 64, $l$ is within 9, the $l$-XOR-APUF can be successfully modeled with high accuracy.
-When the stage is 128, $l$ is within 7, $l$-XOR-APUF can also be broken.
+Rührmair \textit{et al.} \cite{ruhrmair2010modeling} showed that the RPROP gradient descent algorithm is the most effective method for LR attacks on PUFs.
+Johannes Tobisch and Georg T. Becker~\cite{tobisch2015scaling} showed later that when the stage of $l$-XOR-APUF is 64, $l$ is within 9, the $l$-XOR-APUF can be successfully modeled with high accuracy.
+When the stage is 128, $l$ is within 7, the $l$-XOR-APUF can also be broken.